HL7/US-Core/input/intro-notes/StructureDefinition-us-core-observation-SDOH-assessment-intro.md

 This profile has been added to represent SDOH surveys/assessments using Observations.
 </div><!-- new-content -->

-This profile is based on the [US Core Observation Survey Profile] and sets minimum expectations for representing responses to assessment tools such as the [Protocol for Responding to and Assessing Patients’ Assets, Risks, and Experiences (PRAPARE) Survey].
+The US Core Observation SDOH Assessment Profile profile is based on the [US Core Observation Survey Profile] and sets minimum expectations for representing responses to assessment tools such as the [Protocol for Responding to and Assessing Patients’ Assets, Risks, and Experiences (PRAPARE) Survey].
 It can be used to represent individual responses, panels of multi-question surveys, and multi-select responses to “check all that apply” questions.
-It identifies the *additional* mandatory core elements, extensions, vocabularies and value sets which SHALL be present in the Observation resource when using this profile.
-These observations are distinct from observations representing individual clinical assessments made by an individual about a patient's social history and not derived from an assessment tool or survey.
-These types of observations should use the [US Core Observation Social History Profile] instead.
+It identifies the *additional* core elements, extensions, vocabularies and value sets which SHALL be present in the Observation resource when using this profile. <span class="bg-success" markdown="1">It provides the floor for standards development for specific uses cases.</span><!-- new-content -->

 **Example Usage Scenarios:**